Keyboards

 Nuances

-Good battery life for on-the-go use (1 sources)
+Long battery life is beneficial for extended use without charging (3 sources)

 Suitable for those valuing battery life and customization.
 (1 sources)